-Although Bristlecone uses standard compilation techniques for the code inside of methods and tasks, it incurs extra overheads to support transactions and task invocation.
+Although Bristlecone uses standard compilation techniques for the body of methods and tasks, it incurs extra overheads supporting transactions and task invocation.
 Our current runtime implements transactions using a combination of checkpointing and single-threaded execution.
-We have measured the checkpointing and task invocation overhead of our current implementation to be 4.7 microseconds per task invocation on a 3 GHz Pentium-D machine for a microbenchmark.
-Researchers have developed efficient hardware or software transactional memory implementations [39, 3, 22, 42, 23, 24, 29, 20] that could be used to lower the transaction implementation overhead.
-In the future, static task scheduling could be used to statically schedule a sequence of task invocations to reduce the task invocation overhead.
+We have measured the current implementation's checkpointing and task invocation overhead to be 4.7 microseconds per task invocation on a 3 GHz Pentium-D machine for a microbenchmark.
+Researchers have developed efficient hardware or software transactional memory implementations [14-21] that could be used to lower the transaction overhead.
+Static task scheduling could also be used to statically schedule a sequence of task invocations to further reduce the task invocation overhead.